Craspedacusta sowerbii

+Taxonomy

+Craspedacusta sowerbii was first formally described in 1880 by the British zoologist Ray Lankester.
+The type series of medusae was collected by William Sowerby from a tank holding Victoria amazonica in the tropical plant house at the Royal Botanic Society's garden in Regent's Park.
+Sowerby sent specimens to some acquaintances, including Lankester and George Allman, Lankester publishes his description in Nature, placing the new species in the new genus Craspedacusta.
+Allman read a spoken description to the Linnean Society, naming the species Limnocodium victoria.
+After some discussion, Sowerby and Allman agreed to name the species Limnocodiun sowerbii, but in 1910 Lankester's name was restored.
+All of the specimens Lankester had examined from Regent's Park were male.

+Around this time, Edward Potts discovered very small freshwater hydras in Philadelphia which he named Microhydra ryderi in 1897, which were soon realised to be the polyps of a freshwater medusa similar to C. sowerbyi.
+It was not until 1928 that Charles L. Boulenger and W. U. Flower confrmed that M. ryderi was the polyp of C. sowerbyi.
+C. sowerbii is the type species of its genus, which is included in the family Olindiidae in the order Limnomedusae in the class Hydrozoa.

 Form

-C. sowerbii medusae are about 20–25 mm (approximately 1 in.) in diameter, somewhat flatter than a hemisphere, and very delicate, when fully grown.
+C. sowerbii medusae are about 20–25 mm (approximately 1 in.) in diameter, somewhat flatter than a hemisphere, and very delicate when fully grown.
 They have a whorl of up to 400 tentacles tightly packed around the bell margin.
 Hanging down from the center of the inside of the bell is a large stomach structure called a manubrium, with a mouth-opening with four frilly lips.
 Circulation of nutrients is facilitated by four radial canals which originate at the edges of the stomach (manubrium), and which are also connected to a ring canal, located near the bell margin.
 Most of the body is transparent or translucent, with a whitish or greenish tinge.
 The (usually) four large flat sex organs (gonads) are attached to the four radial canals, and are usually opaque white.
 The many tentacles each contain thousands of cells called cnidocytes, which contain nematocysts (also known as cnidocysts), and are used to capture prey and pass it to the mouth.
-Food is taken in the mouth opening, and waste is finally expelled out of the same opening.
+Food is taken in the mouth opening, and waste is expelled out of the same opening.